jlebonzec/gitplay/README.md

 # gitplay
-A simple repository to demo git features
+A simple repository created during a TIND presentation, to demo git features!